 After three tries, Major Buang managed to drop a note from a low pass over the deck: "Can you move the helicopter to the other side, I can land on your runway, I can fly for one hour more, we have enough time to move.
 Please rescue me!
 Major Buang, wife and 5 child."

-Lawrence (Larry) Cleveland Chambers (born June 10, 1929) was the first African American to command a U.S. Navy aircraft carrier and the first African American graduate of the Naval Academy to reach flag rank.
+Lawrence "Larry" Cleveland Chambers was the first African American to command a U.S. Navy aircraft carrier and the first African American graduate of the Naval Academy to reach flag rank.
 Chambers was in command of the USS Midway during Operation Frequent Wind.

 Even though an admiral currently on board the USS Midway said the plane should be ordered to ditch in the ocean, Chambers knew that doing so would likely kill most of the people on it.
-Instead, he ordered that the arresting wires be removed and that any helicopters that could not be safely and quickly be relocated should be pushed over the side.
+Instead, he ordered that the arresting wires be removed, and any helicopters that could not be safely and quickly relocated, be pushed over the side.

 To get the job done he called for volunteers, and soon every available seaman was on deck, regardless of rank or duty, to provide the manpower to get the job done.